confirm/Rocket-R60V/REVERSE_ENGINEERING.rst

 These are significant static fields which point to a byte address of a specific setting.
 Fortunately, with a bit knowledge of Italian (or a translator), you found yourself a mapping between the settings and the actual memory addresses.
 The addresses are 16bit unsigned integers, encoded in uppercase hex characters.

-Of course, a proper grep like ``grep -R 'ADDRESS:I'`` can probably disclose all available addresses:
+A bit of grepping like ``grep -R 'ADDRESS:I'`` can disclose even more addresses:

 .. code-block::